fujitsu/xbyak_aarch64/README.md

 ### Requirement

-Xbyak_aarch64 uses no external library and it is written as standard C++ header files so that we believe Xbyak_aarch64 works various environment with various compilers.
+Xbyak_aarch64 uses no external library and it is written as standard C++ files so that we believe Xbyak_aarch64 works various environment with various compilers.

 ### News